garrandall/popular-music-data/tracks/my-baby-bow-wow-jagged-edge.md

 Girl I understand you're loyal to your man
 And that's alright aww baby
-But that dont change the fact
+But that don't change the fact
 That you fine and you stay crying every night nah baby Girl you got to let him know
 You can't live like this no more
 Nah baby
 Can't you see
 Together you and me could be so special ah baby